Portrait of Nils Köbis

 Human Understanding of Algorithms and Machines

-Prof. Nils Köbis
+Prof. Dr. Nils Köbis

 University of Duisburg-Essen